wr-ssl/M2GL025-Creative-Board-Notes/README.md

  * [MiV_RV32IMAF_L1_AHB](http://soc.microsemi.com/products/ip/search/detail.aspx?id=904) "F is for float" -- but the documents don't mention it!
  * [RISC-V_AXI4](http://soc.microsemi.com/products/ip/search/detail.aspx?id=896)

-I'm not sure how MiV and AXI4 differ.
-It looks like MiV is the most recent version (does that mean CoreRISCV_AXI4 is deprecated?) and comes in two flavors (with and without floating point).
-If you have more information please let me know.
+According to Microsemi, "MiV core is the replacement for the original CoreRISCV_AIX4", and that they are "discontinuing the original core moving onto the Mi-V platform".

-One difference is in the HAL files produced by the Firmware Catalog.
+If you do use the older AXI4 core, be aware that the HAL files produced by the Firmware Catalog differ for AXI4 and MiV cores.
 The RISC-V HAL v2.0.104 is for the RISC-V_AXI4 core, while version >= 2.1.101 work with the MiV-RV32 cores, according to the HAL User Guide pdfs.

 ## Do I need to purchase a separate USB FlashPro programmer to use with the creative board?